 Members of the Black Student Union kneel in memory of George Floyd.

 Renee Gurneau speaks on the violence the Native American community has experienced over the generations.

 Sign held by demonstrator.
 George Floyd called for ‘Mama’ in his last moments.

 Larissa Donovan is the News Director for the stations of Paul Bunyan Broadcasting and has been, almost without interruption, since Election Day 2016.
-She covers events and issues in north central Minnesota, which include local government, crime, courts, education, environment and social issues.
-She studied communications at Bemidji State University and received her degree in 2018.
-Larissa, native to the great state of New York, grew up in Bemidji, and enjoys spending her spare time with her family and pet cat.
-She also loves Star Trek, punk rock music and the theater.
+She covers all the beats in north-central Minnesota, such as local government, crime, education, environment and social issues.
+She studied communications at Bemidji State University.